-On the back of our Mobility Clubs' expertise in consumer and data protection in transport, we recommend the Guidelines give further attention to the close and sensitive relationship between the consumer (either the owner, holder or driver of the car) and the connected vehicle.
+&lt;sup>2 'What EU Legislation says about car data - Legal Memorandum on Connected Vehicles and Data', Osbetween the consumer (either the owner, holder or driver of the car) and the connected vehicle.
 When clarifying the legal definition of the data subject (paragraph 37), it should refrain from portraying the consumer as a mere subject of the data treatment, but, instead, as the origin of the data.
 Therefore, when defining the data subject, the Guidelines should also mention that the user is the one entitled to decide on the data generated by the connected vehicle.